 COMBATTING THE CORONAVIRUS

-Congress has approved three pieces of legislation on a bipartisan basis to provide funding to combat the coronavirus.
+Congress has approved five pieces of legislation on a bipartisan basis to provide funding to combat the coronavirus.
 Please click the links below to find detailed information on the resources and priorities we worked to include to assist North Dakotans:

 - Provides $127 billion to support health care workers and hospitals